magras/Gloomhaven_Calculator/README.md

 ### Deck format description

-Deck parsed as single JSON object, where name part represents card type and value represents a number of cards of that type.
+Deck parsed as single JSON object in UTF-8 encoding, where name part represents card type and value represents a number of cards of that type.

 Card type format is `[r][mod][*]`, where
 * `r` prefix means that card has rolling modifier symbol